 Yet there he was on Sunday afternoon, seated at the 9-foot Steinway grand in the theater of Kingswood Oxford School, looking sharp in his newly bought tuxedo.
 The 60-plus musicians of the West Hartford Symphony Orchestra awaited conductor Richard Chiarappa’s downbeat, a packed house eager to hear Malone’s rather belated orchestral debut.
 Via Chicago Tribune

-As every good conductor does, Malone got the chance to practice and polish up on his skills before the event and the butterflies weren’t absent in his stomach.
+As every good conductor does, Malone got the chance to practice and polish his skills before the event.
+Despite all that, he still felt anxious before the performance.
 However, he gathered himself and got ready for the opportunity he had been waiting for.

 When he was done, the applause said it all.
 He had accomplished his dreams, against all odds.

 When the orchestra re-entered the fray in the climactic last bars, Malone and his orchestral colleagues were in sync as never before, ending the piece with an exclamatory fortissimo that inspired an instant standing ovation from the crowd.